dmente03/gss/readme.md

 - Typography
 - Utils

+[Common questions]

 #### Modules
 Independent, reusable and functional UI components that composes the bulk of any project.
-Sometimes, a Module can sit within other Module.
+Sometimes, a Module can sit within other Module, but oftentimes they are a group of Base elements in which you only name the parent.

 [Examples]
 - Card